Howdy, this is Charlie.

 070 # 1541

-I started my ham career, late1950's, licensed as a Novice,WV2HMM,now an Extra Class.
-I used a single tube (6L6) 80 meter transmitter, from the ARRL Handbook, it was built on wooden rails .
+I started my ham career, late1950's, licensed as a Novice,WV2HMM, now an Extra Class.
+Back then, I used a single tube (6L6) 80 meter transmitter, from the ARRL Handbook, it was built on wooden rails .
 It was very efficient, I was provided a real nice QSL from the FCC for a GREAT 40 meter signal; but unfortunately it was outside of the US band.
 I then moved on to WWII ARC-5 equipment, Heathkit stuff; then the new stuff, Kenwood, Icom and Yaesu .

 I have settled on a Yaesu FT-950, and an Ameritron AL-80B which warms the feet of the birds that sit on my antennas.
 The Icom IC-718 and Yaesu FT-757 are now the back-up rigs.
 I use Kenwood Mobile rigs for 2 meters which are in the cars and Pick-up truck; I also use one in the shack.

 160/80/40/30/17/12: ALL are "Inverted Vees", one for each band, at 40 feet.